 Phoenixville is a medium-sized borough located in the state of Pennsylvania.
 With a population of 16,658 people and eight constituent neighborhoods, Phoenixville is the 56th largest community in Pennsylvania.
 Phoenixville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Phoenixville real estate is some of the most expensive in Pennsylvania, although Phoenixville house values don't compare to the most expensive real estate in the U.S.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Phoenixville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Phoenixville is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Phoenixville who work in office and administrative support (12.94%), sales jobs (11.74%), and management occupations (11.41%).

 Also of interest is that Phoenixville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Phoenixville citizens is very high relative to the national average among all cities (21.84%): 39.61% of adults in Phoenixville have a bachelor's degree or even advanced degree.
+The population of Phoenixville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.61% of adults in Phoenixville have a bachelor's degree or even advanced degree.

 The per capita income in Phoenixville in 2010 was $31,485, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,940 for a family of four.
 However, Phoenixville contains both very wealthy and poor people as well.